corwinliu9669/dS2LBI/example/readme.md

 # Examples

-This folder includes examples for training model and pruning model.
+This folder includes examples for training model, pruning model, imagenet training and lottery training.